-The OT and DME provider are able to perform home safety evaluations.
-During the evaluation, they will assess the home layout and provide recommendations for making the home more accessible and safe.
-These recommendations may include advice for minor adaptations or major home remodeling as requested.
-Common recommendations include placing grabs bars in the shower or bathtub and ramps for entry to and exit from the home.
+The OT and DME provider can perform home safety evaluations.
+During the evaluation, they will assess the home layout and provide recommendations for making the home more accessible and safer.
+These recommendations may include advice for minor adaptations or major home remodeling.
+Common recommendations include placing grab bars in the shower or bathtub or by the toilet, and ramps for entering and exiting the home.

 Building a ramp requires adequate outside space to meet building code requirements of no more than a 1-inch downslope for every 12 inches of ramp.
 If there is no bedroom space on the main level of the home, a stair lift may provide a temporary method for moving up and down stairs as long as there is adequate upper body strength.
 Keep in mind this is a significant investment for only a temporary solution before upper body weakness occurs.
-Older homes often have narrow doorways that are not wide enough for wheelchairs; these can be widened.
-If you have the resources, expanding a small bathroom to allow room enough for a roll-in shower and roll-over toilet is an investment that will make bathing, grooming, and toileting safer and more convenient.
-Planning home adaptations is best done early in the disease, so that any changes may be completed prior to when they are absolutely needed.
+Home elevators are a longer-term solution.
+Older homes often have narrow doorways that are not wide enough for wheelchairs; these can be widened structurally or with swing away hinges.
+If you have the resources, expanding a small bathroom to allow room enough for a roll-in shower and roll-over toilet is an investment that will make bathing, grooming and toileting safer and more convenient.
+Planning home adaptations is best done early in the disease so that any changes may be completed prior to when they are absolutely needed.

-Lastly, environmental controls are available that enable those who are lacking the independent mobility to turn on and off the lights, televisions, stereos, computers, etc. on their own.
+Lastly, technology options are available that enable those who are lacking the independent mobility to control their environment.

+Through a smart phone, computer or tablet, one can turn on and off the lights, control the television, see who is at the door, adjust the thermostat and more.
 Thankfully, there are more options available now than ever before to improve independence.